wppconnect-team/wa-js/README.md

 ## How to use this project

-Basicaly, you need to inject the `wppconnect-wa.js` file into the browser after WhatsApp page load.
+Basically, you need to inject the `wppconnect-wa.js` file into the browser after WhatsApp page load.

 ### TamperMonkey or GreaseMonkey